 Former IRS agent Jim Payne, CPA, now helps people deal with the IRS, and pay less tax debt than they owe.
-As a tax rep, he also advises clients on how to best respond to IRS collection notices and IRS audit letters.
+As a Certified Tax Representation Consultant, he also advises clients on how to best respond to IRS collection notices and IRS audit letters.
 Further, he helps businesses resolve payroll tax problems and employee/contractor tax issues.

 Read Jim Payne’s Tax Debt Solutions Blog